PhilippGackstatter/ion/README.md

 ## Architecture

-The basic architecture is taken from [craftinginterpreters.com](https://craftinginterpreters.com).
+The basic architecture is inspired by the lox language from [craftinginterpreters.com](https://craftinginterpreters.com).
 The ion compiler is multi-pass, as opposed to `clox` from the book.
 This implementation takes some parts, like the parser, from `jlox` and some, like the bytecode compiler and virtual machine, from `clox`.
 Let's walk through the architecture, by using some sample input.

 ```